VinceZK/json-on-relations/README.md

   })
 }
 ```
-A User AddIn function has 2 parameters: the first one is the http request object,
+A User AddIn function has 2 parameters: the first one is the http request object passed by ExpressJS,
 and the second one is a callback function.
 You can register an AddIn function under a topic.
 Thus, only the requests that belong to the topic will invoke the AddIn function.
 If you register it under the topic '*', then all the requests will invoke the function.

-By default, you can use following User AddIns to enhance standard APIs:
+By default, following User AddIns are defined by Json-on-Relations:
 1. beforeEntityCreation: Use this AddIn to add logic before creating an entity instance.
 2. beforeEntityChanging: Use this AddIn to add logic before changing an entity instance.
 3. beforeEntityQuery: Use this AddIn to add logic before query entity instances.